-Cinema and artworks of Sergei Paradjanov influenced and inspired countless filmmakers and artists but this fact is not always acknowledged.
+Cinema and art of the legendary Sergei Parajanov influenced and inspired countless filmmakers and artists but this fact is not always acknowledged.

 The influence of both Sergei Parajanov and Andrei Tarkovsky is, less obviously, apparent in THE CELL with Jennifer Lopez by Indian filmmaker Tarsem Singh, which received an Oscar nomination.
 Tarsem Singh also made an MTV video “Sweet Lullaby” for Deep Forest in which he paid homage to scenes from several Paradjanov masterpieces.
 Tarsem Singh reportedly said “I showed Paradjanov to Kodak, and they said, `That’s not the kind of thing the new generation would like.’
 Now, I get calls from ad agencies every week saying, `We want you to do another commercial just like this.'”

 Academy Award-winning brothers Joel and Ethan Coen directed a TV commercial in 2002 for H & R Block which, in our opinion, was influenced by the famous scene with books from Sergei Parajanov’s masterpiece Sayat Nova.